 Event hashtags are helpful when compiling the media surrounding an event.
 Host a simple social media contest with additional prizes for your guests.
 Encourage a funny photo or caption contest along with the chosen hashtag.

-Depending on your location, many events will be forced to go virtual this year to comply with local and national guidelines for COVID-19.
+Depending on your location, many events will be forced to go virtual this year.
 If you’re hosting a virtual event, you can still offer attendees something in the way of swag bags.

 Collect mailing addresses while registering attendees; then, gather and mail goodies to each guest in advance of your event.
 A virtual goodie bag can also be presented on a special landing page from which attendees can conveniently download their swag.